JuliaGaussianProcesses/AugmentedGPLikelihoods.jl/README.md

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)
 [![DOI](https://zenodo.org/badge/434548515.svg)](https://zenodo.org/badge/latestdoi/434548515)

 Provides all necessary functions to work with augmented likelihoods for Gaussian Processes and more, check out the docs for more info.

+For a global overview over the approach, see the PhD thesis [Latent variable augmentation for approximate Bayesian inference, applications for Gaussian processes](https://depositonce.tu-berlin.de/items/02f8e83d-72c9-4f69-bded-556caf15cc62).